 - Have too many characters been introduced too quickly?

 - Does the writer understand point of view?

-- Is the setting and tone interesting?
+- Are the setting and tone compelling?

-If you find yourself saying, “But they didn’t even get to the good stuff,” then you need to put the good stuff earlier in your manuscript.
+If you’re thinking, But they didn’t even get to the good stuff, put the good stuff earlier in your manuscript.

 So today, I want to zero in on tight writing and self-editing.

 For any writer, the ability to look at a sentence and see what’s superfluous, what can be altered, revised, expanded, or especially cut, is essential.
 It’s satisfying to see that sentence shrink, snap into place, and ultimately emerge in a more polished form: clear, economical, sharp.